rust-lang/rfcs/text/0000-sized-hierarchy.md

 able to be used as a value, but it could instead be permitted to write functions which use extern types as values (e.g. such as taking an extern type as an argument), and instead rely on it being impossible to get a extern type that is not behind a pointer or a reference.
-This also implies that `DynSized` types can be used as values, which would remain prohibited behind the `unsized_locals` and `unsized_fn_params` features until these are stabilised.
+This also implies that `ValueSized` types can be used as values, which would remain prohibited behind the `unsized_locals` and `unsized_fn_params` features until these are stabilised.